Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study: Study Methodology

 \subsection{Overview}

-Fig.~\ref{fig:framework} exhibits the overview framework of this study involving four research questions from two perspectives: \textit{effectiveness} and \textit{generalizability}.
-To start, we develop a large-scale benchmarking dataset \Odata~with \textit{6,849} logging statements in \textit{3,870} methods by crawling high-quality GitHub repositories.
-This study first evaluates the effectiveness of state-of-the-art LLMs in terms of multiple logging ingredients, as each of them has been widely studied~\cite{li2021deeplv, liu2022tell, liu2019variables} in logging practice (RQ1).
-We also identify the internal characteristics of LLMs and discuss their impact on logging statement generation, which guide the development and selection of appropriate LLMs for logging generation (RQ2).
-Afterwards, we investigate external influencing factors and illustrate how they boost LLM's performance, which helps researchers and developers to optimize their usage of a specific model for logging (RQ3).
-Last but not least, we explore the generalizability of LLMs to assess their behavior in developing new software in the real world.
-To this end, we evaluate models on another unseen code dataset, \Tdata, which contains transformed code from the original data \Odata~while preserving readability and semantics from code (RQ4).
+Fig.~\ref{fig:framework} depicts the overview framework of this study involving five research questions from two perspectives: (1) \textit{effectiveness}: how do LLMs perform in logging practice? and (2) \textit{generalizability}: how well do LLMs generate logging statements for unseen code?

+To start, we develop a benchmark dataset \Odata~comprising \textit{6,849} logging statements in \textit{3,870} methods by crawling high-quality GitHub repositories.
+Inspired by the success of LLMs in NLP and code intelligence tasks, our focus is on assessing their efficacy in helping developers with logging tasks.
+This study first evaluates the effectiveness of state-of-the-art LLMs in terms of multiple logging ingredients (RQ1).
+We then conduct a comparative analysis between state-of-the-art conventional logging tools and LLMs, elucidating differences and providing insights into potential future model directions (RQ2).
+Next, we investigate the impact of instructions and demonstrations as inputs for LLMs, offering guidance for effectively prompting LLMs for logging (RQ3).
+Furthermore, we investigate how external influencing factors can enhance LLM performance, identifying effective program information that should be input into LLMs to improve logging outcomes (RQ4).
+Last but not least, we explore the generalizability of LLMs to assess their behavior in developing new and unseen software.
+To this end, we evaluate models on an unseen code dataset, \Tdata, which contains code derived from \Odata~ that was transformed to preserve readability and semantics (RQ5).